 Benefit - Reduced normal retirement benefit.
 The early retirement factors currently in effect are 6% per year for the first five years by which early retirement precedes the minimum normal retirement age and 4% per year for the next five years by which early retirement precedes the minimum normal retirement age.
-Effective July 1, 1999, the reduction for individuals with 30 or more years of service is 3% for each year by which early retirement age.
+Effective July 1, 1999, the reduction for individuals with 30 or more years of service is 3% for each year by which early retirement precedes the minimum retirement age.